 Hot key functions let you enable or disable certain features of the computer.
-The Hot key functions can be performed using either the Hot Key Cards or by pressing the associated Hot keys.
+The Hot key functions can be performed using either the Hot Key Cards or by pressing the associated Hot keys (pressing FN + a function or ESC key).